 - Develop different learning methods and skills, including problem-based learning, whilst enjoying a supportive learning environment (culturally, personally and academically).

 Yapug offers flexible study options.
-You can enter the program in either March or July and you can choose to study:
+You can choose to study:

 - Full-time over one year (two semesters); or